HROkuu/Chat-commands/README.md

 line 151: Doesn't work for Tranzit

 Syntax:
-Note: Substitute "player name" for me if you wanna refer to yourself
+Note: Substitute "player name" for "me" if you wanna refer to yourself

 !addpoints (player name) <amount of points> -- adds points !setpoints (player name) <amount of points> -- sets the player's points to the amount given